FREQUENTLY ASKED QUESTIONS

 Once you're satisfied with your contract, you can click the "Finalize/Sign a Contract" tab to export your revised contract.

-Our website has a one-minute video showing how this process works.
+Our website has a short video showing how this process works - visit our Demo page to check it out.

 Contract Watchdog has more advanced capabilities too, such as the ability to search your contracts for certain types of terms (i.e., compliance with law, or tariff pass-throughs).
 We'll cover those separately.